okunator/Dippa/README.md

 pip install -r requirements.txt
 ```

-**Note**: dl framework is PyTorch (torch==1.6.0) which expects cuda 10.2.
-If you want to use the repo with another version of cuda (10.1 or 9.2) install torch with the installation command found here: https://pytorch.org/
+**Note**: dl framework is PyTorch (torch==1.4.0) which expects cuda 10.1.
+If you want to use the repo with other version of torch and cuda, just follow the installation details at https://pytorch.org/.
+At least 1.6.0 with cuda 10.1 worked ok.

 ##  Instructions for running the experiments